hpi-schul-cloud/end-to-end-tests/README.md

 ## Installation

-First you need to setup and start a local version of Schulcloud-Verbund & a database.
+First you need to setup and start a local version of Schulcloud-Verbund Software & a database.
 This is the project against we run all the tests

 ```bash